TriForceX/BootstrapExtended/README.md

-# Custom Bootstrap 3 Base
+# Custom Bootstrap Website Base
 Website base structure with small reusable parts of source code or functions for HTML use Based on Bootstrap.
 You can visit http://dev.gznetwork.com/websitebase for a running example.

 # Resources